Lucasvitoriano25/Unveiling-Gene-Disease-Connections/README.md

 - Excluded diseases lacking comprehensive information on definitions, categories, and synonyms.

 #### Disease Feature Augmentation with LLMs
-- Utilized OpenAI's GPT API, specifically GPT 3.5 Turbo, to generate contextualized disease information.
-- Extracted additional features in JSON format focusing on main symptoms, risk factors, disease classes, and main systems affected.
-- Relied on existing definitions to guide the model for accuracy, minimizing data hallucination.
+We leveraged the capabilities of OpenAI's GPT 3.5 Turbo to generate contextualized information on diseases.
+This process allowed us to enrich our dataset by extracting additional features in JSON format, such as main symptoms, risk factors, disease classes, and main systems affected.
+By relying on existing definitions to guide the generation process, we aimed to ensure the accuracy of the information and minimize the risk of generating incorrect data.
 The augmentation prompt was:

 ```text
 The {disease} has the following definition: {definition}